8 min read

 It worked!

-Making it pretty
+Making it a tray app

 Instead of python can you write this using C++, Zig, or Rust?
 Then add a taskbar icon I can click that'll toggle the lights on/off?